slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 HINTS:

-> *'If they can’t pay, walk away.'*

 > *'Marketing is a symptom not of excess consumption but of excess production.'*
 > *'People don’t buy products, they buy better versions of themselves.'*
 > *'Females buy male products.
 Males don't buy products targetted to females.'*
+> *'If they can’t pay, walk away.'*

 > *'Go into job interviews with a story in mind.
 All an interviewer really wants to know is if he can spend eight hours a day around you.'*

-HINT: Negotiation establishes the price (exchange rate between money and value).
+Negotiation establishes the price (exchange rate between money and value).
 That said, a bad/good negotiation means that you are adding more/less value than receiving for it.

 > *'You don’t get what you deserve in life, you only get what you negotiate.'*

 > *'Pay too much for everything.
 The effort spent getting a deal is only a distraction and attention is your most limited resource.' -- Allen Tucker*

-HINT: To negotiate is to have options.
+To negotiate is to have options.
 Negotiate while advancing.
 The more you take, the more you can give back in meaningless concessions.

 > *'Control the options: get others to play with the cards you deal.' -- Robert Greene (31st law of power)*